mooninrain/mooninrain.github.io/index.md

 ##  Interests
 -Literature: I'm a Chinese misty poetry writer.
 My favorite writers include Kawabata Yasunari, Miyazawa Kenji and Yao Lu.<br>
 -Sports: I used to be a long jump athlete, a basketball player.
-Now I like soccer most, and my comfortable position includes GK, CDM and LMF.<br>
+Now I like soccer most, and my comfortable positions include GK, CDM and LMF.<br>
 -Art: I really love fashion design, but I'm still learning it!